TypeScript Notes

 js

-files, declarations, source maps, and others.
-The source folder hierarchy will be reproduced as well.
+files, source maps, and others.
+The source folder hierarchy will be reproduced inside this folder.
 When this option not used, output files are placed in the source folders alongside thets

 files that generated them. -